blog

 For this research, we have used.

 One such tool recently gaining popularity is the Common Vulnerabilities and Exposures (CVE) program from the Cybersecurity and Infrastructure Security Agency (CISA).
-However, more than relying on the CISA KEV program as a decision point is required regarding application security.
+However, more than relying on the CISA Known Exploitable Vulnerability program as a decision point is required regarding application security.

-Even filtering out the top vulnerability data using EPSS and prioritisation based on EPSS, the top vulnerable products remain off-the-shelf, whereas Microsoft, adobe and others are the top vulnerable.
+The top vulnerable products remain off-the-shelf even filtering out the top vulnerability data using EPSS and prioritisation based on EPSS.
+In contrast, Microsoft, Adobe and others are the top vulnerable.

-Regulation is linked to CISA-Kev, and exploitability vs EPSS data is not mutually exclusive.
+Regulation is linked to KEV, and exploitability vs EPSS data is not mutually exclusive.
 Both parameters are essential in deciding whether to prioritize one vulnerability instead of the other.

 While this system is helpful, it must provide more information to make informed decisions about application security.